-ADDENDUM A1
+ADDENDUM A2

-US Safety Equipment Requirements-Monohull This SER is based upon the USSER of January 1, 2022, version 2022.0 Boat Name: Boat Name: Skipper/Owner: Skipper/Owner: 1 Overall 1.1 The Safety Equipment Requirements establish uniform minimum equipment and training standards for a variety of boats racing in differing conditions.
+US Safety Equipment Requirements-Multihull This SER is based upon the USSER of January 1, 2022, version 2022.0 Boat Name: Boat Name: Skipper/Owner: 1 Overall 1.1 The Safety Equipment Requirements establish uniform minimum equipment and training standards for a variety of boats racing in differing conditions.
 These regulations do not replace, but rather supplement, the requirements of applicable local or national authority for boating, the Racing Rules of Sailing, the rules of Class Associations and any applicable rating rules.
 1.2 Responsibility The safety of a boat and her crew is the sole and inescapable responsibility of the "person in charge", as per RRS 46, who shall ensure that the boat is seaworthy and manned by an experienced crew with sufficient ability and experience to face bad weather.
 S/he shall be satisfied as to the soundness of hull, spars, rigging, sails and all gear.
 S/he shall ensure that all safety equipment is at all times properly maintained and safely stowed and that the crew knows where it is kept and how it is to be used.
 1.2.1 Responsibility, Investigations Should there be an incident during a race the Organizing Authority or US Sailing may conduct an investigation to determine the facts of the incident and provide recommendations.
 By participating in a race conducted under the SER, the person in charge, each competitor and boat owner agrees to reasonably cooperate with the organizing authority and US Sailing in the development of an independent incident report.
 1.3 Inspections A boat may be inspected at any time by an equipment inspector or measurer appointed for the event.
-If she does not comply with these regulations, her entry may be rejected or she will be subject to a protest filed by the RC.
+If a boat does not comply with these regulations, its entry may be rejected or it will be subject to a protest filed by the RC.
 A Violation of the Safety Equipment Requirements may result in a penalty other than disqualification.
 1.4 Equipment and Knowledge All equipment required shall function properly, be regularly checked, cleaned and serviced, and be of a type, size and capacity suitable for the intended use and size of the boat and the size of the crew.
 This equipment shall be readily accessible while underway and, when not in use, stored in such a way that deterioration is minimized.
 1.5 Secure Storage A boat's heavy items such as batteries, stoves, toolboxes, anchors, chain and internal ballast shall be secured.
-1.6 Strength of Build A boat shall be strongly built, watertight and, particularly with regard to hulls, decks and cabin trunks, capable of withstanding solid water and knockdowns.
-A boat shall be properly rigged and ballasted, be fully seaworthy and shall meet the standards set forth herein.
+1.6 Strength of Build A boat shall be strongly built, watertight and, particularly with regard to hulls, decks and cabin trunks, capable of withstanding solid water.
+A boat shall be properly rigged, be fully seaworthy and shall meet the standards set forth herein.
 A boat's shrouds and at least one forestay shall remain attached at all times.
+1.7 Watertight Integrity A boat's hulls and amas, including, deck, coach roof, windows, hatches and all other parts, shall form an integral watertight unit, and any openings in it shall be capable of being immediately secured to maintain this integrity.
+Centerboard and daggerboard trunks and the like shall not open to the interior of the hull unless the opening is watertight and situated entirely above the waterline floating level in normal trim.